Synchronization in cilia carpets: multiple metachronal waves are stable, but one wave dominates

+Fig.~\ref{figure3}(c) shows the fraction of trajectories $\F(t)$ as function of $\Delta\omega$ that both (i) converge to the neighborhood of a metachronal wave solution $\FP_k(t)$ with $r_\k[\F(t)] > 2^{-1/2}$, and (ii) exhibit global \textit{frequency synchronization}, i.e., phase differences between different cilia remain bounded.
+This definition for \textit{global metachronal coordination} generalizes a previous definition for the case $\k=\mathbf{0}$, which required both `phase cohesiveness' and `frequency synchronization'~\cite{Doerfler2014}.
+We find that the fraction of synchronized trajectories sharply decreases near a characteristic value of frequency disorder, $\Delta \omega_{c} / \omega_0 \approx 2.5 \times 10^{-3}$.
+This value likely depends on system size, as suggested by previous work on two-dimensional Kuramoto models with local coupling ~\cite{Hong2005, Lee2010}.
+For intermediate values of $\Delta\omega$ close to the transition point, $\Delta\omega \approx \Delta\omega_c$, we observe a fraction of trajectories that exhibit \textit{partial synchronization}, i.e., trajectories satisfy condition (i) [large Kuramoto order parameter], but not condition (ii) [frequency synchronization], apparently because a few cilia did not synchronize and displayed phase drift instead.

-\paragraph{Discussion.} We investigated the role of active noise on metachronal synchronization in cilia carpets.
-We analyzed global stability and found that a single dominant wave mode has a basin-of-attraction that spans almost the entire phase space of initial conditions (in line with previous observations for oscillator rings \cite{Wiley2006}).
-The wave direction of this dominant mode encloses an angle of ${\approx}\,60^\circ$ with the direction of the effective stroke of the cilia beat, which is close to the experimentally observed value ${\approx}\,90^\circ$, corresponding to a so-called \textit{dexioplectic} wave \cite{Machemer1972}.
-(The measured wavelength ${\approx}\,11\,\micron$ is smaller than the current spatial resolution ${\le}\sqrt{3}a\approx 31.2\,\micron$ of our model; $2\pi/|\k_\mathrm{I}|{\approx} 34\,\micron$ for the dominant wave mode).
-Linear stability analysis showed that long-wavelength perturbations of the dominant synchronized state relax on slow time-scales that increase quadratically with system size.
-This dynamic behavior in a non-equilibrium system parallels the Mermin-Wagner theorem for two-dimensional equilibrium systems with continuous symmetries, and rules out global synchronization in infinite systems in the presence of noise.
-Beyond a characteristic noise strength, global synchronization is lost even in finite systems, characterized by a rapid decay of spatial and temporal correlations.
+\paragraph{Discussion.} We analyzed global stability of metachronal synchronization in cilia carpets using a multi-scale model, and found that a single dominant wave solution has a basin-of-attraction that spans almost the entire phase space of initial conditions (generalizing early observations for oscillator rings~\cite{Wiley2006}).
+The wave direction of this dominant metachronal wave solution encloses an angle of ${\approx}\,60^\circ$ with the direction of the effective stroke of the cilia beat, which is close to the experimentally observed value ${\approx}\,90^\circ$, corresponding to a so-called \textit{dexioplectic} wave~\cite{Machemer1972}.
+The experimentally observed wavelength ${\approx}\,11\,\micron$ is smaller than the wavelength of the dominant wave mode $2\pi/|\k_\mathrm{I}| \approx 34\,\micron$ predicted here; this discrepancy may simply be a consequence of the cilia density used in our model, which does not yet allow us to study smaller wavelengths.